VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Here's an example with *Ser Janlenoux* being West, so dodging counter-clockwise:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="sanctity1.jpg;sanctity2.jpg;sanctity3.jpg;sanctity4.jpg;sanctity5.jpg;sanctity6.jpg" imgDesc="Split into light group and look out for <em>Thordan</em>, the <em>Dragon Eye</em> and <em>Ser Janlenoux</em>;Reform group with marker 1 away from <em>Ser Janlenoux</em> and marker 2 close to him;Move to the East and West and look away from <em>Thordan</em> and the <em>Dragon Eye</em>;Move to the next counter-clockwise intercardinal but stop a few notch away from it during the second dash;You're safe from the second set of <em>Brightspheres</em> explosion;Move back to the East and West" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="sanctity1.jpg;sanctity2.jpg;sanctity3.jpg;sanctity4.jpg;sanctity5.jpg;sanctity6.jpg" imgDesc="Split into light group and look out for <em>Thordan</em>, the <em>Dragon Eye</em> and <em>Ser Janlenoux</em>;Reform group with marker 1 away from <em>Ser Zephirin</em> and marker 2 close to him;Move to the East and West and look away from <em>Thordan</em> and the <em>Dragon Eye</em>;Move to the next counter-clockwise intercardinal but stop a few notch away from it during the second dash;You're safe from the second set of <em>Brightspheres</em> explosion;Move back to the East and West" slideNumber=slideCounter %}

 Everyone regroups mid for heal then pre-spread in pairs at each cardinal with a Tank/Healer and a DPS.
 Each pair will be in charge of a quadrant as shown bellow:
 <img class="soloImg" src="{{ page.imagePath | append: "sanctityMeteor.jpg" }}">

 Two players will get the meteor marker.
 These players need to be on pair opposite of each other: North and South by default, the only exception is if they're already opposite of each other East and West.
-If a player need to swap his position, he has to swap with a player of the same role, a Tank/Healer with a Tank/Healer for example.
+If a player need to swap his position, he has to swap with a player of the same role, a Tank/Healer with another Tank/Healer for example.
-Once groups are set, each pair has to stand between the **Heavens' Stake** AoEs to place **Heimal Storm** without overlapping inner and outter towers.
+Once the groups are set, each pair has to stand between the **Heavens' Stake** AoEs to place **Heimal Storm** without overlapping inner and outter towers.
 After **Heimal Storm** happens, it's time to soak **Conviction** towers within your quadrant:
-+ Meteor player always take the outter tower and the most counter-clockwise one if there's no outter mid tower.
++ If there's one inner and one outter tower, the meteor player role moves out and the other moves in.
-+ If there's two outter towers, DPS takes the most counter-clockwise one while the Tank/Healer takes the most clockwise one.
++ If there's two outter towers, the Tank/Healer takes the most clockwise one while the DPS takes the most counter-clockwise one.
-+ If there's one inner and one outter tower, Tank/Healer takes the one out and DPS goes in.
-+ Inner players adjust with the available towers.
++ Inner players adjust with the available towers *rollSafe*.

 Once the first set of towers are soaked, the meteor players start to run clockwise around the arena without sprinting to reach the tower on the opposite side, North and South.
-Meanwhile the players paired with the meteor players will take the North West and South East towers.
-And for the East and West pairs, the Tank/Healers will take the cardinal towers while the DPS will taker the intercardinal ones.
+<u>Players with the same role as the meteor players will soak the cardinals towers while the others will soak the intercardinal towers.</u>
 After a few second **Faith Unmoving** will happen, meteor and outter players must use their knockback immunity while the inner players use the knockback to get into their towers:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="sanctity7.jpg;sanctity8.jpg;sanctity9.jpg;sanctity10.jpg;sanctity11.jpg" imgDesc="Preform pairs on cardinals;Adjust pairs to have meteor players on North and South then move away to place the <em>Heimal Storm</em>;Move into your assigned tower;Meteor players start to run around clockwise, outter players get into their towers, inner players aligned themself to their towers;Either use the knockback to get into your towers or use your immunity" slideNumber=slideCounter %}

+From this point, you may hold your 2 minutes cooldown for the reopener on the next phase if needed.
 *Thordan* will teleport North and cast **Ultimate End**.
 Heal and use proper mitigation for this raid-wide.
-Then *Thordan* will move a bit and use **Broad Swing**.
+Then *Thordan* will move a bit toward mid and use **Broad Swing**.
 Stand behind him and move into the first cleave once it happend.
 He will turn and repeat this a second time.

 The enrage, **Aetheric Burst**, is then casted to end this phase.
 </div>